Snapchat: Stories and Discover

 In October 2013, Snapchat introduced the "My Story" feature, which allows users to compile snaps into chronological storylines, accessible to all of their friends.
 By June 2014, photo and video snaps presented to friends in the Stories functionality had surpassed person-to-person private snaps as the most frequently used function of the service, with over one billion viewed per day—double the daily views tallied in April 2014.

 In June 2014, the story feature was expanded to incorporate "Our Stories", which was then changed to "Live Stories" about a year later.
 The feature allows users on-location at specific events (such as music festivals or sporting events) to contribute snaps to a curated story advertised to all users, showcasing a single event from multiple perspectives and viewpoints.
 These curated snaps provided by the app's contributors and selected for the "Live" section could also be more localized, but Snapchat eventually scaled back the more personal imaging streams in order to emphasize public events.

 An "Official Stories" designation was added in November 2015 to denote the public stories of notable figures and celebrities, similar to Twitter's "Verified account" program.

 In January 2015, Snapchat introduced "Discover" an area containing channels of ad-supported short-form content from major publishers, including BuzzFeed, CNN, ESPN, Mashable, People, Vice and Snapchat itself among others.
 To address data usage concerns related to these functions, a "Travel Mode" option was added in August 2015.
 When activated, the feature prevents the automatic downloading of snaps until they are explicitly requested by the user.

 In October 2016, the app was updated to replace its auto-advance functionality, which automatically moved users from one story to the next, with a "Story Playlist" feature, letting users select thumbnails of users in the list to play only selected stories.

 In January 2017, Snapchat revamped its design, adding search functionality and a new global live "Our Story" feature, to which any user can contribute.

 In May 2017, Snapchat introduced "Custom Stories", letting users collaboratively make stories combining their captures.

 In June 2017, "Snap Map" was introduced, which allows users to optionally share their location with friends.
 A map display, accessible from the viewfinder, can be used to locate stories based on location data, supporting the use of Bitmoji as place markers.
 Entering a "Ghost Mode" hides the user from the map.
 The function is based on the app Zenly, which was acquired by Snap Inc. prior to its launch.
 The map data is supplied from OpenStreetMap and Mapbox, while satellite imagery comes from DigitalGlobe.

 In February 2020, Snapchat released a Discover cartoon series called Bitmoji TV, which will star users' avatars.

+In July 2026, Snapchat introduced a feature that allows users to share their real-time music listening activity from supported streaming services with friends through Snap Map.